-Emergency maps are posted in classrooms, offices and stairwells point out the location of these items as well as the evacuation routes and assembly areas.
+The emergency maps posted in classrooms, offices, and stairwells point out the location of these items as well as the evacuation routes and assembly areas.
 Employees at college sites other than main campus should call 911 first and the BC Public Safety office second in any potentially life-threatening situation.

 Table of Contents